Posted: October 3, 2016

 It is most common for a pilot light to go out in older gas furnaces and if you have an older furnace there’s a good chance it’s the reason why your heat has suddenly stopped working.
 This can happen for many reasons and the most common causes include:

 First, check to see if there are specific directions printed on the exterior of your gas furnace.
-Most furnaces have step by step directions printed directly on the outside of the tank or housing to help you lighting your pilot light when it has gone out.
+Most furnaces have step-by-step directions printed directly on the outside of the tank or housing to help you to light your pilot when the flame has gone out.

-Important (it’s very important to cross check the following instructions with any directions that are printed on your equipment.
-Always follow your equipment instructions first)
+It’s very important to cross-check the following instructions with any directions that are printed on your equipment.
+Always follow your equipment instructions first.

 Step 1: Find the gas valve that has the on/off and pilot setting printed on it.
 It’s located within the pilot light assembly.